-- To use ANT+ sensors, your phone must be equipped with ANT+ technology or be able to use an ANT+ adaptor.
+- ANT+: your phone must be equipped with ANT+ technology or be able to use an ANT+ adaptor.
 In order to use an ANT+ USB adapter, your phone must be compatible with USB OTG (On The Go).

-- If you disabled your phone's pre-installed ANT+ services, they must be re-enabled in order to use ANT+ sensors.
+- If you are required to install additional ANT+ services, you will need to do so in order to use ANT+ sensors.
+If you disabled your phone's pre-installed ANT+ services, they must be re-enabled in order to use ANT+ sensors.

 Troubleshooting Connection Issues